ParaskP7/sample-code-movies/README.md

 Furthermore, below is a wish list of all those ```I REALLY WANNA DO, AND WILL DO AT SOME POINT``` future architecture and library enhancements:
-01. Update Gradle to the Latest Version.
+01. **IN PROGRESS** Update Gradle to the Latest Version.
 For more info, see [Gradle Release Notes](https://docs.gradle.org/current/release-notes.html)
 02. Update Android Studio to the Latest Canary Version.
 For more info, see [Android Studio Release Updates](https://androidstudio.googleblog.com)